Meet our Team of Researchers

 2nd year graduate student

 Mya was born and raised in Cheltenham, Pennsylvania.
 She received her B.A in Chemistry and German from Lafayette College in 2024.
 During her undergraduate career, she worked with Dr. Daniel Griffith on synthesizing bridged azapolycycles using tropone as a starting material.
 She also worked on the total synthesis of a Streptothricin F analog in the Manetsch Lab at Northeastern University during the Summer of 2022.
-She joined the Boyle lab at the University of Maryland in Fall 2024, with her research focusing on the generation of strain unnatural amino acids.
+She joined the Boyle lab at the University of Maryland in Fall 2024, with her research focusing on the generation of strained unnatural amino acids.

 Mya enjoys baking and designing press-on nails when not in the lab.